Airport line, Perth: Forrestfield–Airport Link

-Cabinet approved the project, now known as the Forrestfield–Airport Link, in August 2014.
+In August 2014, it was announced that the project, now known as the Forrestfield–Airport Link, would be fully tunnelled instead of only tunnelled within the vicinity of the airport.
+According to the government's modelling, there was little difference in the cost between tunnelling the whole route versus a partially tunnelled route; the government was in favour of the wholly tunnelled route because it would be less disruptive.
+State Cabinet approved the project in the same month and the project definition plan was published.
 The Forrestfield–Airport Link involved building twin-bored 8.5 km tunnels from the Midland line at Bayswater to High Wycombe, passing under the Swan River and Perth Airport.
 There were three stations along the route: Airport West near terminals 3 and 4, Consolidated Airport near terminals 1 and 2, and Forrestfield.
 Airport West and Forrestfield stations were planned to have bus interchanges.
-Airport West and Consolidated Airport stations were planned to be underground, and Forrestfield station was planned to be above ground.
+Airport West and Consolidated Airport stations were planned to be underground.
 It was forecast the link would have 20,000 boardings per day upon opening, increasing to 29,000 by 2031.
 The Airport line service was planned to interline with the Midland line west of Bayswater, passing through Perth station before interlining with the Fremantle line to Daglish station, where Airport line trains would terminate and turn around.
 It was estimated to cost $2.2 billion, approximately $300 million more than promised in 2013, and open in 2020, two years later than promised.